-Dropping his left hand, Josah instructed the boys.
+Dropping his left hand, Josah instructed the brothers.
 “Walk as if you belong here.
 Follow me.”

 Conall followed Josah as he moved onto the cobblestone road.
-Caleb decided to hide behind the bushes around the corner of the pub.
+The younger Evermore, impetuous by nature, hid behind the bushes around the corner of the pub.
 In moments, he saw the red-haired soldier run past him and shouting, “Oy!”

 Josah ignored the call and kept walking.
 “Don’t stop.
 Keep walking.”

 It didn’t take long for Josah to notice the unexpected silence that followed.
 He spun around and saw Conall behind him but not Caleb.
-The soldier walked towards the boys with his head hung down low.
+The Commander walked towards the boys with his head hung down low.
 He was taller and broader than what Josah thought.

 Josah saw the soldier’s face flinch as he continued walking forward.
 His hair was long and red, with his beard braided and threaded through a ring at the bottom.

 “I’ve got my knife between his shoulders.
 His chainmail only covers the front,” said Caleb with a grin.

 “We can’t take him with us!”
 Josah insisted.
 He remembered how it felt to travel to a place he didn’t want to go.

 Conall drew his knife from the sheath and grabbed the soldier’s left arm.
 “We don’t have a choice!
 Let’s get off the road.”

 He led them down King’s Road, past the last pub on his left, then into the open fields.
 Josah continued to the tree line, confident the darkness would hide them from the road.
 He turned around, facing Conall and Caleb, each holding on to the soldier’s arms.

 “We can’t stay here,” said Josah.
-“He’s like the captain of the soldiers.
+“He’s the Commander for the Casselberry army.
 They’ll come looking for him.”